HPRIOR/sql-token-replacer/README.md

 The token, `#datalist[List()]<int>#` has the syntax `#variables[command(args)<type>]#` and tells the program to look for `datalist.txt` in the variable directory and process each new line in that file as a comma seperated list.
-Multiple files can be used to provide query-variables if the command allows for it - this are seperated by commas: `#variables1,variables2[command(args)]<type>#`.
+Multiple files can be used to provide query-variables if the command allows for it - these are seperated by commas: `#variables1,variables2[command(args)]<type>#`.
-Some commands can also be given arguments in brackats.
+Some commands can also be given arguments in brackets.
 In some commands, the name of the query-variable file will be used as part of the token replacement.

-#Commands
+# Commands

 Various commands are available - the examples assume there are files in the variable directory: